mdn/content/files/en-us/web/javascript/reference/global_objects/object/tostring/index.md

-returns an object and the method is called implicitly (i.e. during type conversion or coercion), then its result will be ignored and the value of a related method, `{{jsxref("Object/valueOf", "valueOf()")}}`, will be used instead, or a `TypeError` will be thrown, if none of these methods return a primitive.
+returns an object and the method is called implicitly (i.e. during type conversion or coercion), then its result will be ignored and the value of a related method, `{{jsxref("Object/valueOf", "valueOf()")}}`, will be used instead, or a `TypeError` will be thrown if none of these methods return a primitive.

 The following code defines the `Dog` object type and creates